 And even progressive insight at Customs may mean that Customs decides to revoke the BTI after all.
 In short, there is no certainty about the validity of the BTI after it has been issued.

 Do you have questions about (applying for) a BTI?
 Or do you disagree with a BTI issued by Customs?
-Feel free to contact one of our lawyers.
+Then feel free to contact one of our customs law lawyers, such as John Wolfs or Lars Kroese.